-Signature Title Date /s/ ALAN VITULI Alan Vituli Chief Executive Officer and Chairman of the Board - of Directors (principal executive officer) August 25, 2004 /s/ Daniel T. Accordino President and Director August 25, 2004 Daniel T. Accordino /s/ PAUL R. FLANDERS Vice President, Chief Financial Officer and August 25, 2004 Paul R. Flanders Treasurer (principal financial officer and principal accounting officer) By: /s/ PAUL R. FLANDERS Paul R. Flanders, as Attorney-in-Fact
+Signature Title Date

+/s/ Alan Vituli Chief Executive Officer and Chairman of the Board of Directors (principal executive officer) June 22, 2004

+Alan Vituli

+/s/ Daniel T. Accordino President and Director June 22, 2004

+Daniel T. Accordino

+/s/ Paul R. Flanders Vice President, Chief Financial Officer and Treasurer (principal financial officer and principal accounting June 22, 2004

+Paul R. Flanders officer)

-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Amendment No. 1 to this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Syracuse, State of New York, on August 25, 2004.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Syracuse, State of New York, on June 22, 2004.